 .
 We will add all qualifying listings as soon as we are able, generally within one business day.

-Guidelines for Guidelines (Or "Where submission guidelines go oft awry")
+Guidelines for Guidelines (or "Where submission guidelines go oft awry")

 Your submission guidelines go a long way to establishing the identity of your publication.
 We recommend being as detailed as possible.
-Duotrope's minimum requirements for submission guidelines are simply mentioning the types of material you accept and providing instructions on how to submit.
+Duotrope's minimum requirements for submission guidelines are simply mentioning the types of material you accept (fiction, poetry, nonfiction, art) and providing instructions on how to submit.
 However, if that's all the information you provide, your listing with Duotrope will be very generic, and it won't stand out among the hundreds of other identical generic listings.
 The more information you can provide on the types of pieces you want to publish, the better.

 Some publications are reluctant to provide detailed guidelines because they're afraid they won't get enough submissions or that they will stifle creativity.
 First, it's better to get a few of the right submissions than too many that are just wrong for your project.
 Second, if your project is unique and it excites people, you don't need to worry about stifling people's creativity.
 You'll be sparking it!

 The longest submission guidelines we've seen at Duotrope are just a smidgen shy of 29,000 words.
 That's novella length, folks!
 Do not expect your potential submitters to read a lot of text.
-The longer the text, the less likely people will comply with your guidelines.
+The longer the text, the less likely people will read and comply with your guidelines.

 Make your information, especially your submission guidelines, easy to find and as readable as possible.
 Don't be too clever with your interface and menu system.
 People are used to menu entries labeled "About" and "Submissions" or "Guidelines."
 Straying from those conventions isn't usually a wise move.

 If you have submission information in more than one place, make sure that information is in sync and in agreement at all times.
 Mismatching information on submission dates, length limits, etc. can be confusing to potential submitters.
 Make the effort to get this right.
 We've seen contradictory information between home pages, guidelines pages, and submission managers, and even sometimes within the same page.
 Be especially vigilant about displaying open or closed status consistently.
+Keeping that information accurate is one of the requirements for maintaining a listing with us.

 If you say you're going to open on a certain date, open on that date (automate this if possible).
 Not doing so frustrates people who had set reminders.
 Most of the complaints we receive about editors are because they did not open as scheduled.
 Also, if you set a deadline, don't close to submissions early unless it's absolutely unavoidable.
 Most people wait until the end of a submission period to submit.
 You're selling yourself short and missing out on some great submissions by closing early.